peberlein/bulwip/README.md

 - Files ending in G.BIN are assumed to be GROM, otherwise ROM.
 - ROM files must be non-inverted (first bank is 0) format.
 - Listing file is loaded automatically and must be named the same as the ROM with a .LST extension.
+- Cartridge files may be loaded by drag-n-drop onto window.

 While debugger is open:
 - F1: Run/Stop